lcmortech/data_science/README.md

 # data_science
-data science repo for python
+Here is where I will store my data projects for COOP, as well as personal research projects.